Governors, attorneys general, state legislatures; state legislative strategies

 Prior to joining NAPEO, Kristin served as Policy Director for the Attorney General of Ohio, Mike DeWine.
 She testified for the office on legislative initiatives before the Ohio state legislature and collaborated with border state Attorneys Generals and their legislatures on policy initiatives.
 She also served as Senior Advisor on Special Taskforces and Policy Subcommittees for the Ohio Attorney General.

 A native of Ohio, Kristin graduated from Ohio University in 2007 receiving a Bachelor of Arts in Political Science with a minor in Geography.
 She achieved her Masters of Arts in Political Science (American Politics) in 2008.
 Kristin remains involved in the Washington, D.C.-based Ohio Society, the Ohio University Washington D.C.
 Alumni Association and with the Washington D.C.
 Delta Gamma Fraternity Alumnae Association, where they work directly with the National Federation of the Blind.
-Kristin is an active member of Women in Government Relations (WGR), serves as an ambassador on the Youth Leaders Council (YLC), where she advises their team on state legislative policies and engagement; and was a 2016 James Madison’s Montpelier’s Robert H. Smith Center for the Constitution’s Emerging Millennial Fellow.
+Kristin currently serves as the Co-Chair of the Women in Government Relations (WGR)’s Tech, Telecomm & IP Taskforce, serves as an ambassador on the Youth Leaders Council (YLC), where she advises their team on state legislative policies and engagement; and was a 2016 James Madison’s Montpelier’s Robert H. Smith Center for the Constitution’s Emerging Millennial Fellow.